pyrsmk/run/README.md

 Last years, I primarily used Makefiles since `make` is available for all environments and the base syntax is simple.
 But when you need to something more complex it's a real pain to handle.
 I could manage to achieve what I wanted for a couple of years but I finally reached a no-no point: the impossibility to simply handle functions with return values.
 Variables and functions in Makefiles are, in fact, expanded and resolved only once.
 Then, if you want to re-resolve something you cannot use that variable/function again and must copy/paste its behavior inside your task, making your Makefile more and more poorly factorized.

-I'd already tought about some solutions a few years ago but they would have taken me too much time to write.
+I'd already thought about some solutions a few years ago but they would have taken me too much time to write.
 Also, I was in a project with an extremely tight deadline.
 I wanted to have a way to express tasks with a concise syntax and yet the ability to write more advanced things clearly (like reading, writing a file, capture output of a command, ...) and displays an help screen natively.
 I wanted to use directly a language instead of writing a global framework with a special file syntax, because it would be way quicker to implement.
 Hence, this is why I chose Ruby.

 Ruby have a comprehensive and exhaustive API, with a very concise syntax and good meta-programming features.
 A few hours later and all my tasks were running smoothly 🎉

 ## Install

+Install Ruby with the package manager of your environment, or download it on [the official page](https://www.ruby-lang.org/en/downloads/).

-Just download the source file to a directory in your PATH, for example:
+When you're done, download the source file to a directory in your PATH, for example:

 ```sh
 wget https://raw.githubusercontent.com/pyrsmk/run/master/src/run -P ~/.local/bin